-For an algorithm, suppose its maximum number of discriminant features is $Num_AF$ .
+For an algorithm, suppose its maximum number of discriminant features is Num_AF.
 Then its all features are ordered according to their corresponding eigenvalues in a descendant order, since the eigenvalue of each feature could be treated as a measurement of the discriminative ability.
-Finally, the top $Num_F$ features are selected to evaluate the recognition performance, where we would let $Num_F = 5,10,15,20,...,Num_AF$ .
-Additionally, the scheme for "Bilateral 2D-LDA" is explained as follows.
-"Bilateral 2D-LDA" has bilateral projections, while the maximum numbers of features with respect to two different side projections are always different.
-Hence, if there are $Num_F$ features selected for "Bilateral 2D-LDA", it means the top $Num_F$ features are selected for both its projections, then all features of that projection would be used.
+Finally, the top Num_F features are selected to evaluate the recognition performance, where we would let $Num_F =$ 5, 10, 15, 20, ..., Num_AF .
+Additionally, the scheme for "bilateral 2D-LDA" is explained as follows. "bilateral 2D-LDA" has bilateral projections, while the maximum numbers of features with respect to two different side projections are always different.
+Hence, if there are Num_F features selected for "bilateral 2D-LDA", it means the top Num_F features are selected for both projections, respectively.
+If the value Num_F has exceeded the maximum number of features of one of the projections, then all features of that projection would be used.